 Baptism by immersion is an outward display of an inner transformation.
 It signifies one's death to sin and newness in Jesus Christ.
-Because the Great Commission commands us to baptize (Matthew 28:19-20), we view baptism as an important step for all believers.
+Because the Great Commission commands us to baptize (Matt.
+28:19-20), we view baptism as an important step for all believers.

 The upcoming baptism opportunities (for all ages) are August 4 and October 6.

 Adult Baptism is for those over the age of 18.
 To participate, please begin by filling out a Baptism Application.
 The baptism process includes an elder interview and a video recording session of your baptism testimony.
 Once we have your completed application, a member of our staff will be in touch to celebrate your decision and to walk you through the remainder of the process.

 According to the Apostle John, there is “no greater joy than to hear that (our) children are walking in the truth (3 John 1:4).
 One of the moments when we taste that joy, as parents and as a church, is when we witness our children following the Lord in the obedience of baptism.

 Below is the baptism process for children who are 11-18.

 1. Parent Orientation

 For the young person who is being raised in a Christian home, preparation for baptism begins with his or her parents.
 Parents are often in the best place to discern readiness, provide instruction, and prepare their child to take this significant step.

 For this reason, the first step on the path to baptism is for parents to attend an Orientation Meeting.
 This 90-minute session is designed to help parents understand the goals for the preparation process, as well as receive the materials and instruction they need to pursue those goals with their child.
 Several orientation dates are offered at the beginning of each year.